-• 1.
-Department of Cardiac Surgery, Second Hospital of Hebei Medical University, Shijiazhuang, 050000, P. R. China;
+• Department of Cardiac Surgery, The Second Hospital of Hebei Medical University, Shijiazhuang, 050000, P. R. China;

 Export PDF Favorites Scan Get Citation

 Objective To investigate the new-onset conduction block after transcatheter aortic valve replacement (TAVR) and summarize the relevant experience.
-Methods The perioperative data of TAVR patients in the Second Hospital of Hebei Medical University from 2016 to 2023 were collected, and the new-onset incidence of conduction block after TAVR was analyzed retrospectively.
-Results There were 352 patients of TAVR operation (256 patients of Venus-A, 69 patients of Vita-Flow, 27 patients of J-Valve), among whom 38 (10.8%) patients of new-onset postoperative block.
-There were 6 (1.7%) patients of new-onset postoperative grade Ⅲ atrioventricular block, including 5 (2%) patients of Venus A and 1 (1.4%) patient of Vita-Flow.
+Methods The perioperative data of TAVR patients in the Second Hospital of Hebei Medical University from January 2016 to February 2023 were collected, and the new-onset incidence of conduction block after TAVR was analyzed retrospectively.
+Results Finally 352 patients were included, including 225 males and 127 females, with an average age of 67.2±5.1 years, among whom 256 patients were treated with Venus-A valves, 69 patients with Vita-Flow valves, and 27 patients with J-Valve valves.
+There were 38 (10.8%) patients of new-onset postoperative block.
+There were 6 (1.7%) patients of new-onset postoperative grade Ⅲ atrioventricular block, including 5 (2.0%) patients of Venus-A and 1 (1.4%) patient of Vita-Flow.
 Conduction function was restored in 2 patients within 14 days after surgery, and failed to be restored in 4 patients, who then received permanent pacemaker implantation in the department of cardiology.
-There were 27 (7.7%) patients of new left bundle branch block after surgery, including 22 (8.6%) patients of Venus-A , 4 (5.8%) patients of Vita-Flow and 1 (3.7%) patient of J-Valve; and conduction function was restored within 7 days after surgery in 23 patients, and 5 (1.4%) patients developed new right bundle branch blocks after surgery including 4 (1.5%) patients of Venus-A and 1 (1.4%) patient of Vita-Flow.
-Conclusion New-onset block is a common complication after TAVR, the new-onset rate of left bundle branch block is the highest, followed by the grade Ⅲ atrioventricular block.
-Mastering reasonable methods and applying appropriate strategies can also effectively reduce the new rate of postoperative conduction block and improve the overall success rate of TAVR surgery.
+There were 27 (7.7%) patients of new left bundle branch block after surgery, including 22 (8.6%) patients of Venus-A, 4 (5.8%) patients of Vita-Flow and 1 (3.7%) patient of J-Valve; and conduction function was restored within 7 days after surgery in 23 patients, and 5 (1.4%) patients developed new right bundle branch blocks after surgery including 4 (1.5%) patients of Venus-A and 1 (1.4%) patient of Vita-Flow.
+Conclusion New-onset conduction block is a common complication after TAVR, and the new-onset rate of left bundle branch block is the highest, followed by the grade Ⅲ atrioventricular block.
+Mastering reasonable methods and applying appropriate strategies can effectively reduce the new-onset rate of postoperative conduction block and improve the overall success rate of TAVR surgery.